 An outline of this paper is as follows.
-In Section 2, we describe the 11HUGS H α narrow band and GALEX UV data sets which are used in this analysis.
-In Section 3, we compute SFRs and evaluate the consistency between the two tracers over five orders of magnitude down to ultra-low activities of $10^{-4} M{\odot} \text{ yr}^{-1}$.
-We adopt the SFR conversion prescriptions of K98, so this is equivalent to examining whether the H α -to-UV flux ratio exhibits systematic deviations from a constant value.
-Our primary observational result is that the H α -to-FUV flux ratio decreases with decreasing B band, H α and FUV integrated luminosities.
-This systematic is evident prior to any corrections for internal dust attenuation, which affects the FUV more than the H α nebular emission.
-Our analysis provides a clear confirmation of trends suggested by prior studies, with extension to lower SFRs than previously probed.
-In Section 4, we investigate some possible causes of this trend.
+In Section 2, we describe the 11HUGS H $\alpha$ narrowband and GALEX UV datasets which are used in this analysis.
+In Section 3, we compute SFRs and evaluate the consistency between the two tracers over 5 orders of magnitude down to ultra-low activities of $10^{-4}$ M ${\odot}$ yr-1.
+We adopt the SFR conversion prescriptions of K98, so this is equivalent to examining whether the H $\alpha$ -to-UV flux ratio exhibits systematic deviations from a constant value.
+Our primary observational result is that the H $\alpha$ -to-FUV flux ratio decreases with decreasing B-band, H $\alpha$ and FUV integrated luminosities.
+This systematic is evident prior to any corrections for internal dust attenuation, which affects the FUV more than the H $\alpha$ nebular emission.
+Our analysis provides a robust confirmation of trends suggested by prior studies, with extension to lower SFRs than previously probed.
+In Section 4, we investigate possible causes of this trend.
 The examination of the assumptions underlying the K98 calibration provides a convenient framework for our analysis, and we check the validity of these assumptions with respect to the local dwarf galaxy population.
 We discuss the effects of uncertainties in the stellar evolution tracks and model atmospheres, non-solar metallicities, non-constant SFHs, possible leakage of ionizing photons/departures from Case B recombination, dust attenuation and stochasticity in the formation of high-mass stars.
 However, none of these drivers, at least when considered individually, appear to be able to account for the observed trend.
 We therefore also consider systematic variations in the IMF where dwarf galaxies with lower activities are deficient in the most massive ionizing stars.
-At the end of Section 4, we reevaluate H α as an SFR indicator for dwarf galaxies, and provide an alternate conversion prescription for use when FUV luminosities are not available.
-We conclude in Section 5 by summarizing our results, and outline some remaining uncertainties in the interpretation and possible directions for future work.
+At the end of Section 4, we re-evaluate $H\alpha$ as a SFR indicator for dwarf galaxies, and provide an alternate conversion prescription for use when FUV luminosities are not available.
+We conclude in Section 5 by summarizing our results, and outline remaining uncertainties in the interpretation and possible directions for future work.